nickatnight/slack-code-coverage-action/README.md

 # :jeans: slack-code-coverage github action

-A GitHub action to ping a Slack channel with your projects code coverage
+A GitHub action to ping Slack channel with your projects code coverage.
+Appended emoji depends on coverage value.

 ## Usage
 ```yaml